AldeRoberge/AGX.InputSystem.Rebinding/README.md

 This is a quick prototype designed for experimentation.
 Uses [TexturePacker](https://www.codeandweb.com/texturepacker/documentation/user-interface-overview) to pack the prompt sprites.

+## Third Party Assets

+This project uses three excellent, paid third party dependencies.

+- DOTween Pro
+- Odin Serializer
+- Odin Validator

+You will need to download these manually from the asset store as they are not included by default.

+If you don't want to pay and/or want to be fully OSS-based, you can replace :
+DOTween Pro with a Tweening Library of your choice.
+Odin with Naughty Attributes.

 # This project requires DOTween Pro, which is not included because it's paid third-party software.
 You can easily do without it or replace it with another tweening library.
 I used it because it's the simplest solution I know, but it's entirely optional.